RSAK56/cine-list/README.md

 npx prisma studio
 ```

-Visit the URL provided by the above scrip execution.
+Visit the URL provided by the above script execution.

 ## Learn More